-For 2010 only, the Law of Delict is taught in both the final and penultimate years of study in the LLB program.
+The Law of Delict is taught in the penultimate year of study in the LLB program.
 It consists of two semester courses namely Law of Delict A and Law of Delict B. Together they are designed to provide students with a detailed understanding of the Law of Delict to develop and enhance the skills that are necessary for legal practice.
 In Law of Delict A, the focus is on the general principles of Delict, while in Law of Delict B various specific or special forms of delictual liability are addressed.
 Thus, Law of Delict B builds on Law of Delict A.